Admission: Yes, I have a finance blog. Yes, I try to be good with money. But here is the secret…I sometimes hate my budget.

 Like buying healthy food, regular doctor appointments are a must.
 Your health will thank you, and you are preventing future health issues, and saving more money in the long-run.

-Living 1000 miles away from my family gets sad!
+My family lives 1,000 miles away in another state, so travel is a huge priority for me.
 I make sure I don’t deprive myself too much of visits, especially during the holidays.
 As a travel addict, I make it a point to save for vacations, too.

 I pay a little bit every month for the domain.
 Especially when I was first starting and no one read it, I wondered if it was worth it.
 But it is helping me develop my skills so much that I consider it an investment.

-This is hard to do when I have debt, but I make it a point to save a little bit of each paycheck.
+This is hard to do when I have debt, but I make it a point to save a significant portion of every paycheck.
 Even if it is just 1%, you are saving for your future.
-I would recommend aiming to save whatever your employer will match, because it is essentially FREE MONEY!
+I would recommend aiming to save whatever your employer will match, because it is essentially free money.

-It isn’t fun, but keeping the goal of graduate school in mind makes it an investment in my future.
+It isn’t fun, but knowing how I can’t achieve my goals with debt makes it an investment in my future.

 Investing in yourself might not seem like the most financially responsible thing to do, but without taking care of and developing yourself, you won’t get far.